Skip to main content

 Cohort Mortality Study of Dry Cleaning Industry Workers

-In a recently completed 22-year follow-up of the cohort, workers experiencing high solvent exposures were at increased risk of death from cancers of the bladder and kidney, hematologic malignancies, and heart disease.
+In a 22-year follow-up of the cohort, workers experiencing high solvent exposures were at increased risk of death from cancers of the bladder and kidney, hematologic malignancies, and heart disease.

 For more information, contact Dr. Mark Purdue.